librenms/librenms/README.md

 The source code of vis.js consists of commonjs modules, which makes it possible to create custom bundles using tools like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/).
 This can be bundling just one visualization like the Timeline, or bundling vis.js as part of your own browserified web application.

-*Note that hammer.js version 1 is required (v1.0.6-v1.1.3), version 2 is not yet supported.*
+*Note that hammer.js version 2 is required as of v4.*

 #### Prerequisites

 Before you can do a build:

-- Install node.js, npm, and browserify on your system.
+- Install node.js, npm, browserify, and uglify-js on your system.
 - Download or clone the vis.js project.
 - Install the dependencies of vis.js by running `npm install` in the root of the project.